George Steinmetz | Feed the Planet: A Photographic Journey to the World's Food | Arts + Literature Laboratory | Madison Contemporary Arts Center

 In striking aerial images, Steinmetz captures the massive scale of twenty-first-century agriculture that has sculpted 40 percent of the Earth’s surface and depleted the fish in its seas.
 He takes us to places that most of us never see, although our very lives depend on them.
 From Kansas wheat fields to a shrimp cocktail’s origins in India to cattle stations in Australia larger than some countries, Steinmetz tracks the foods we eat back to land and sea, field and factory.
 He explores the farming of staples like wheat and rice, the cultivation of vegetables and fruits, fishing and aquaculture, and meat production, he surveys artisanal farming in diverse cultures, and he penetrates vast agribusinesses that fuel international trade.

-George Steinmetz is an award-winning documentary photographer whose large-scale projects on pressing global issues have been published in National Geographic magazine, the New York Times, and many other leading publications.
+George Steinmetz is an award-winning documentary photographer whose large-scale projects on pressing global issues have been published in National Geographic magazine, The New York Times, and many other leading publications.
 Steinmetz’s interest in food production began as a story assignment for National Geographic and was deepened when he was arrested after taking aerial photos of a cattle feedlot near Garden City, Kansas.

 He realized that there are parts of our food chain that some people don’t want us to see, and he embarked on a global project to add more transparency to our food system.
 His books for Abrams include The Human Planet (2020), New York Air (2015), Desert Air (2012), Empty Quarter (2009), and African Air (2008).
 He lives in New Jersey with his wife, journalist Lisa Bannon.